 - .env

-Nextcloud offers many features and has many add-ons to just download and enable.
-Most of the run out of the box.
-Files are easy to use and easy to share.
-Talk even gives the opportunity to chat and have rich feature video calls.
-The Play Store offers many apps for several use cases
+Files are easy to use and share.
+Talk gives the opportunity to chat and have rich feature video calls.
+The Play Store and Apples App Store offer many apps for several use cases.

 The research showed that Nextcloud is offering some tools for this use case.
 I decided to use Onlyoffice, which in turn needs a server to run which Nextcloud will then connect to.
 Luckily my setup allows me to easily extend features.
-The other one I tried was Collabora, which provided an in built server.
-Unfortunately this will only allow editing of non Microsoft files, as it is based on LibreOffice.

 It took me a while to get the connection working, there are still some issues with traefik used as proxy, but many documents showed me that this is a well used practice as you can see here for example.

 Onlyoffice is made to provide teams collaboration tools online, we will only use the Docs part of it.
-If Nextcloud will won't be replaced by another simpler service, I will definitely have a look at Onlyoffice Group for a comparison to our use case.
+If Nextcloud won't be replaced by another simpler service, I will definitely have a look at Onlyoffice Group for a comparison to our use case.

 My full docker-compose.yml looks like the following